All Episodes

 Now, what's the purpose of that?

-In other words, the Pelosi could use it in in the instance of trying to impeach the president.
+In other words, that Pelosi could use it in the instance of trying to impeach the president.

-But uh when the first report is supposed to focus on obstruction of justice under the regulations that govern the appointment of a special counsel, Muller's supposed to provide a confidential report explaining his conclusions to the attorney general.
+But when the first report is supposed to focus on obstruction of justice, under the regulations that govern the appointment of a special counsel, Mueller's supposed to provide a confidential report explaining his conclusions to the Attorney General.

 In this case, I guess it would be Rod Rosenstein, the man that shouldn't be there, the man that's conflicted, the man that would be witness number one as it relates to anything involving obstruction of justice, for example, in the firing of James Comey, because he recommended it.